Here are some of the questions that we have gotten from some of our chapters -- sharing with you as an FYI.

 Q: What is included in the membership/initiation fee?
 A: Inductees receive a certificate of membership and a pin.

-Q: Are honor cords included in the membership fee?
+Q: Are honor cords included in the national membership fee?
 A: No; honor cords can be purchased at a cost of $15 per cord (plus shipping) for students earning a bachelor's degree (or higher), as well as for faculty/staff/alumni/honorary members.
 Honor cords for students earning an associate's degree are similar to the baccalaureate cords, but they are awarded a single cords, rather than a double cord.
 Honor cords must be ordered through your chapter advisor; cords will be sent to your institution for distribution.

 Q: My mother just got her bachelor's degree.
 I'm in a bachelor's program now, and when I entered college, I was a first-generation student.
 Does this mean I'm no longer eligible for initiation?
 A: No, it does not!
 First of all, kudos to your mom for continuing the journey and getting that degree!
 But since you started your college journey as a first-gen student, your experience has been that of a first-gen student.
 As long as you meet the other criteria for initiation, you are eligible to be inducted into Alpha Alpha Alpha.